-Originally the Aboriginal Booren Yiack, then Barren Jack and now Burrinjuck, the name has become known as a nature and water wonderland on the headwaters of the Murrumbidgee River 60km from Yass.
+Originally known as the Aboriginal Booren Yiack, then Barren Jack and now Burrinjuck, the name has become known as a nature and water wonderland on the headwaters of the Murrumbidgee River, just 60kms from the Yass Township.

-Constructed over more than 20 years, Burrinjuck Dam remains one of the world’s largest irrigation dams, an engineering feat that provides water to the Murrumbidgee Irrigation Area for crops, river flows and town supplies.
+With construction taking over more than 20 years to complete, Burrinjuck Dam remains one of the world’s largest irrigation dams, an engineering feat that provides water to the Murrumbidgee Irrigation Area for crops, river flows as well as town supplies.